paxdotdev/docs/src/reference-designability.md

 Pax's _templates_, _settings_, and even _expressions_ are just data.
 In fact, _expressions_ are the crux of enabling this designability.

-Pax's expressions are constrained to be "Excel-formula-like" — in other words, each expression is a pure function of some tuple of state.
+Recall that an expression can be written anywhere you set a property.
+Such expressions are constrained to be "Excel-formula-like" — in more precise words, each expression is a pure function of some tuple of state.

 This means no side-effects, no sequencing of operations — essentially, none of the hairy stuff that might break a computer's expectation of reading & writing back to, for example: React JSX templates, SwiftUI views, or Flutter widgets.